-A wide range of in situ and remotely sensed observations are used to characterise atmospheric chemical composition.
-Measurements made routinely as part of long-term monitoring programmes are particularly useful for assessing long-term trends and variability, and spatial distributions (as in Section 2.2, Section 6.3, and Section 7.3.3) while intensive field campaigns provide a more comprehensive view of atmospheric composition at a specific location for a limited time facilitating an improved process-level understanding.
+A wide range of in situ and remotely sensed observations are used to characterize atmospheric chemical composition.
+Measurements made routinely as part of long-term monitoring programmes are particularly useful for assessing long-term trends and variability, and spatial distributions (Sections 2.2, 6.3 and 7.3.3), while intensive field campaigns provide a more comprehensive view of atmospheric composition at a specific location for a limited time, facilitating an improved process-level understanding.
 Retrieval of atmospheric concentrations from satellites, in particular, has been tremendously useful for providing global continuous coverage, although the retrievals themselves depend on prior information of atmospheric composition usually derived from models.
-Over the last decade or so, observations of atmospheric concentrations have been combined with information from global chemistry-climate models to produce global assimilation and forecasting systems with the purpose of producing chemical reanalysis or improving model inputs (i.e., emissions or boundary conditions) and forecasts (Miyazaki et al., 2015; Randles et al., 2017; Inness et al., 2019).
+Over the last decade or so, observations of atmospheric concentrations have been combined with information from global chemistry climate models to produce global assimilation and forecasting systems with the purpose of producing chemical reanalysis or improving model inputs (i.e., emissions or boundary conditions) and forecasts (Miyazaki et al., 2015; Randles et al., 2017; Inness et al., 2019).

-Global three-dimensional CCMs (Box 6.1, Figure 1) represent the full coupling of chemistry with climate physics (e.g., Morgenstern et al. 2017) with different levels of complexity (e.g, interactive aerosols with or without tropospheric and/or stratospheric chemistry).
+Global three-dimensional CCMs (Box 6.1, Figure 1) represent the full coupling of chemistry with climate physics (e.g., Morgenstern et al. 2017) with different levels of complexity (e.g., interactive aerosols with or without tropospheric and/or stratospheric chemistry).
 Methane concentrations are typically prescribed or constrained to observations while emissions of other SLCFs (or their precursors) are either prescribed or calculated interactively in the current generation of CCMs (Collins et al., 2017).
-CCMs, now part of Earth System Models (ESMs), are applied extensively to simulate the distribution and evolution of chemical compounds on a variety of spatial and temporal scales to improve current knowledge, make future projections and investigate global scale chemistry-climate interactions and feedbacks (see also Chapter 3 Section 3.8.2.2).
+CCMs, now part of Earth system models (ESMs), are applied extensively to simulate the distribution and evolution of chemical compounds on a variety of spatial and temporal scales to improve current knowledge, make future projections and investigate global scale chemistry–climate interactions and feedbacks (Section 3.8.2.2).
 CCMs are also used to interpret observations to disentangle the processes that drive observed variability and trends.
 Some aspects of air quality, such as diurnal peaks or local threshold violations, strong gradient in chemical regimes and coupling between processes cannot be captured by relatively coarse spatial resolution (> 50 km) global CCMs (Markakis et al., 2014) and necessitate subsequent downscaling modelling exercises.